 Founded by a group of parents in 1976, Kellett School is one of only three schools in Hong Kong to offer the UK National Curriculum.
 As well as being rated outstanding by British inspectors, it has a long wait list that is testament to its popularity with parents.

-With plenty of all through schools in Hong Kong it can be hard to stand out from the crowd – but Kellett School manages to.
-For two reasons at least.
-As well as being founded, owned and governed by parents, this dual-campus school is the most British of schools in the city.
-There are plenty of schools claiming to have a family atmosphere but few manage to capture it quite as well as Kellett School, where the tradition of parent partnership is deeply rooted within the campuses and its ‘small school’ ethos shines through.
+With plenty of all through schools in Hong Kong, it can be hard to stand out from the crowd – but Kellett School manages to, for two reasons at least.
+As well as being founded, owned, and governed by parents, this dual-campus school is the most British of schools in the city.
+There are plenty of schools claiming to have a family atmosphere, but few manage to capture it quite as well as Kellett School, where the tradition of parent partnership is deeply rooted within the campuses and its ‘small school’ ethos shines through.
 And, in a region where the IB curriculum dominates the international school scene, Kellett School is a solid alternative for any parents looking for a very British style of education.

 Kellett School was founded in 1976, the Chinese Year of the Fire Dragon.
 Despite being a very British school, its use of the dragon symbol in everything from the school logo to its Kellett Dragon termly magazine gives you an idea of its international perspective.
-Today, the school has expanded to two campuses: preparatory and secondary schools for students aged four to 18 years on the Kowloon Bay Campus (KLB), and a prep school for students aged four to 11 years on the Pok Fu Lam Campus (PFL).
-Although there’s a watery divide between the two campuses, it operates very much as one school with one principal overseeing a total of 1,300 students.
+Today, the school has expanded to two campuses: preparatory and secondary schools for students aged 4 to 18 years on the Kowloon Bay Campus (KLB), and a prep school for students aged 4 to 11 years on the Pok Fu Lam Campus (PFL).
+Although there’s a watery divide between the two campuses, it operates very much as one school with one principal, overseeing a total of 1,300 students.